SauravP97/Saurav-s-DSA-Templates/README.md

 6. Trie / Prefix Tree
     1. Implementation
     2. Insertion, Search and Prefix Search

+7. Binary Heap
+    1. Binary Max Heap implementation
+    2. Finding K most frequent elements

-7. Fast IO for taking inputs in huge amount.
+8. Fast IO for taking inputs in huge amount.
 Suited for Competitive Programming.

-8. Helper Methods:
+9. Helper Methods:
     1. A method which takes input a list of integers from the user and returns an array of integers.